Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Akron has combined with its opponents to score more than 52.5 points in four of six games this season.
+- Akron's games have gone over 50.5 points in five of six chances this season.

-- Saturday's total is 9.2 points higher than the combined 43.3 PPG average of the two teams.
+- The two teams combine to average 43.3 points per game, 7.2 less than the total in this contest.

-- RedHawks games this season feature an average total of 54.2 points, a number 1.7 points higher than Saturday's over/under.
+- The RedHawks and their opponents have scored an average of 54.2 points per game in 2021, 3.7 more than Saturday's total.

-- The 54.2 PPG average total in Zips games this season is 1.7 points more than this game's over/under.
+- In 2021, games involving the Zips have averaged a total of 54.2 points, 3.7 more than the set over/under in this contest.

 Miami (OH) Stats and Trends